-Your policy will commence at 23:59 on the day that your proposal is accepted by us.
-On our Cat, Dog and Puppy Cover options, you claim immediately for an accident occurring after the policy has started.
-You may claim for illness conditions that arise 30 days after the start of the policy.
-Note: There is a 6 month waiting period that applies for cruciate ligament injuries and conditions irrespective of your cover level which may be waived on application by completing the "Cruciate Ligament Form".
-For more information on waiting periods please refer to the Product Disclosure Statement.
+Your policy will commence at 11:59pm on the day that your proposal is accepted by us.
+On our Cat, Dog and Puppy Cover options, there is no waiting period for specified accidental injuries and you may claim immediately after the policy has started.
+You may claim for illness conditions that arise 30 days after the commencement date of your first policy period.
+Note: There is a 6 month waiting period that applies for cruciate ligament injuries and conditions, irrespective of your cover level, which may be waived on application by completing the "Cruciate Ligament Form".
+For more information on waiting periods, please refer to the Product Disclosure Statement.

-On our indoor cat plan, you may claim for illness conditions that arise 30 days after the start of the policy.
+On our indoor cat plan, you may claim for illness conditions that arise 30 days after the commencement date of your first policy period.
 Note: there is a 6 month waiting period that applies for cancer.
 For more information on waiting periods please refer to the Product Disclosure Statement.

 For your convenience you can insure multiple pets under your Petinsurance.com.au policy.
 Each pet can have their own policy with their individual choice of cover.
 To activate a multi-pet policy, you will need to call into our friendly customer service team on 1300 855 663 who will be happy to organise it for you.